MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 ### Design recommendations

-- Containerize all application components, using container images as the primary model for application deployment packages.
+- Containerize all application components.
+Use container images as the primary model for application deployment packages.

 - Prioritize Linux-based container runtimes when possible.
 The images are more lightweight, and new features for Linux nodes/containers are released frequently.